Debugging JavaScript in Chrome

 Sources

 The sources tab is important, but I believe you should first master both the console and elements tabs.
-The sources tab shows you the raw HTML, CSS and JS files that where loaded in the browser.
+The sources tab shows you the raw HTML, CSS and JS files that were loaded in the browser.
 It is important to understand how this differs from the elements tab.
 The elements tab is the current state of the DOM in memory.
-The sources tab shows the files that where used to generate that DOM.
-In otherwords, if you have Javascript that dynamically modifies the DOM (think React / EmberJS), you can see your JS code in the sources tab but it might not be in the elements tab.
+The sources tab shows the files that were used to generate that DOM.
+In other words, if you have Javascript that dynamically modifies the DOM (think React / EmberJS), you can see your JS code in the sources tab but it might not be in the elements tab.

 The sources tab is also an excellent place for debugging.
 Here we can set breakpoints in any file the browser has access to.
 Reload the page, and whenever that breakpoint is hit Chrome will suspend execution until you click step forwards.